webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Deflect-Attacks.md

 ---
 aliases:
 - Deflect Attacks
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/1
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesction
+- Ability/Categories/Protection
-type: Action
-points: 1 Intellect
 ---

-# Deflect Attacks
+## Deflect Attacks

-**Points**: 1 Intellect Point
+>1  Intellect
-**Type**: Action

 Using your mind, you protect yourself from incoming attacks.
 For the next ten minutes, you are trained in Speed defense tasks.
+Action to initiate.